Econify/ad.js/docs/error.md

 Description: Ad does not have an id

-## Error 18:
+## Error 23:

-Description: Ad Path must be defined.
+Description: Dynamic requires are not currently supported by rollup-plugin-commonjs